 Much of the above is crucial in developing apps for commercial settings, including freelancing.
 We hope this Python data structures cheat sheet is helpful.
 To download a PDF version, click here.

 At StationX, we have self-paced Python tutorials and labs focusing on cybersecurity.
-Check out our VIP membership to learn more.
+Check out our StationX Membership to learn more.